 EU Packaging and Packaging Waste Regulation

-The EU Packaging and Packaging Waste Regulation (“PPWR”) applies to packaging and packaging waste of all materials placed on the European market.
-It amends Regulation 2019/1020 and Directive 2019/904 and repeal Directive 94/62/EC.
 It includes requirements for packaging design, reusable packaging, and waste management.
 As a regulation, it applies equally and directly to all EU member states and does not require transposition into national law.
 The PPWR was currently revised.
 The European Commission (EC) presented its proposal for a revised PPWR on November 30, 2022.
 The European Parliament and the EU Council (member states) examined the proposal as part of the ordinary legislative procedure.

 The PPWR is part of the activities laid out in the European Green Deal and will contribute to the EU Plastics Strategy.

-Key aspects of the PPWR:
+Key aspects of the EU Packaging Regulation

 For further reading: